michali/blog/_posts/2020-05-02-capital-controls-programming-kata.md

   Lastly, the government wants to apply this additional relaxation:
 <ul>
   <li>
     The weekly $420 cash withdrawal limit is raised to a bi-weekly $840.
 No roll-overs.
 This does not apply to electronic transfers abroad which remain at $500 per week.
-Again, these electronic transfers come off the cash withdrawal allowance and vice versa.
   </li>
 </ul>
 </details>